-The Company participates in management agreements with two of its insurance affiliates.
-Under the terms of the agreements, the Company provides these affiliates with underwriting and loss adjustment services for business produced in exchange for management fees based on their use of services.
+The Company participates in management agreements with Gadsden and several of its insurance affiliates.
+Under the terms of the agreements, the affiliates are provided underwriting and loss adjustment services for business produced in exchange for a management fee based on their use of services.

-The Company participates in joint management services agreements with several of its insurance affiliates.
+The Company participates in joint management service agreements with several of its insurance affiliates and two non-insurance affiliates.
 Under the terms of the agreements, the Company provides these affiliates with underwriting and loss adjustment services for specific business produced, and these affiliates may, from time to time, provide the Company with similar services for other specific business produced.
 In exchange for these services, the companies charge management fees based on each company's use of the other's services.